email@example.com | +1-909-509-4050

 Dosage for adults (ages 18 to 64 years): The starting dosage for oral tablets is 2 to 4 mg once every four to six hours.
 Only opioid-tolerant people should use extended-release oral tablets.
 Dosage for children (ages 0 to 17 years): This medicine is not for people younger than 18 years.

 The overdose symptoms may include slow breathing and heart rate, muscle weakness, severe drowsiness, cold and clammy skin, pinpoint pupils, and fainting.

+Avoid consuming alcohol while using this medicine.
+Combining alcohol with hydromorphone may lead to dangerous side effects or death.
 Dilaudid may impair your thinking or reactions.
 Avoid driving an automobile or operating machinery until you know how Dilaudid will affect you.
 Dizziness or extreme drowsiness can cause falls or other accidents.